 Menus are updated monthly.
 Lunch items are subject to change.

 The New York State Education Department’s New York State Child Nutrition Program offers a fun, information-filled website about breakfast and more.
-Visit the website at http://www.thinkbreakfast.com.
+Visit Think Breakfast! on the web.

 Schoharie’s Food Services department and our Elementary cafeteria offer a catering service to provide healthy snacks for in-classroom birthdays, holiday parties, snack time or any time.
 Simply download and complete the form below and return it with payment by the morning of the day of your child’s classroom event to the Elementary cafeteria.
 Forms are also available at the cafeteria.